- This piece was written over a year ago. It may no longer accurately reflect my views now, or may be factually outdated.

 The colour yellow has long been regarded as the hermaphrodite colour, neither blue nor pink[…]The circle is unbroken and unornamented, symbolising wholeness and completeness, and our potentialities. —Intersex Australia

 Verdict: A rare LGBT flag that doesn’t consist of stripes, it’s a striking design.
+Looks a bit like an anus though.

 The black stripe represents asexuality, the grey stripe the grey-area between sexual and asexual, the white stripe sexuality, and the purple stripe community. —AVEN